-As you already own a FireTVstick device then I don't need to explain much about it but I must introduce with the popularity of Amazon Firestick.
+As you already own a FireTVstick device then I don’t need to explain much about it but I must introduce the popularity of Amazon Firestick.
 Out of 10 media streaming devices, 8 are Amazon Fire TV Stick.

-Amazon entered into the digital media streaming devices into April 2014 and now it became the most demanding streaming device in various countries.
+Amazon entered into the digital media streaming devices in April 2014 and now it became the most demanding streaming device in various countries.
 The device is running on Fire OS (developed by Amazon) and getting regular updates to fix any existing bugs and improve the UI.

 Recently, Amazon launched a new version of Firestick which supporting 4K HDR and Dolby Atmos 7.1 surround audio.
 If you are confused- whether you should upgrade to Amazon Firestick 4K or not, then here I’m going to explain everything in detail.